C8Gemdust/C8Gemdust/README.md

 - 💞️ I’m looking to collaborate with @DJxclaw and @chompypotato
 - Team Present

-- Mostly just working on my maze game at this point, until @Djxclaw and @chompypotato are willing to let me help with their game.
+- Mostly just working on pixel planes until @Djxclaw and @chompypotato are willing to let me help with their game.